MEV (Maximal Extractable Value)

 Different MEV extraction techniques have varying sophistication:

-Simple Sandwich: Automated bots monitoring mempool for large swaps, front-running and back-running mechanically.
-Low barrier to entry, but competition is fierce, and returns have compressed.
+Simple Sandwich: Automated bots monitoring the mempool for large swaps, front-running and back-running mechanically.
+Competition is fierce, and returns have compressed.

 Sophisticated Arbitrage: Using complex algorithms to identify arbitrage across multiple DEXs, chains, or assets.
-Requires quantitative expertise and high-frequency infrastructure.
+This requires quantitative expertise and high-frequency infrastructure.

 Liquidation Catching: Specialized bots monitoring lending protocols for liquidation opportunities, competing to execute liquidations first and capture bonuses.

-Cooperative Strategies: Multiple searchers coordinating (legally gray area) to avoid competition and maximize combined MEV extraction.
+Cooperative Strategies: Multiple searchers coordinating to avoid competition and maximize combined MEV extraction.

 Cross-Chain MEV: Exploiting price disparities across different blockchains through bridges and wrapped assets.